 ...

 num_units_in_tick is the number of time units of a clock operating at the frequency time_scale Hz that corresponds to one increment (called a clock tick) of a clock tick counter. num_units_in_tick shall be greater than 0.
-A clock tick is the minimum interval of time that can be represented in the coded data.
+A clock tick is the minimum interval of time that can be represented in the coded data when sub_pic_cpb_params_present_flag is equal to 0.
 For example, when the frame rate of a video signal is 30 000 1001 Hz, time_scale may be equal to 60 000 and num_units_in_tick may be equal to 1001.
 See Equation C-1.

 time_scale is the number of time units that pass in one second.
 For example, a time coordinate system that measures time using a 27 MHz clock has a time_scale of 27 000 000. time_scale shall be greater than 0.